tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 With Indexify, you can accomplish the following with your PDFs:

 1. 🔍 **Data Extraction:** Easily extract specific information from PDFs, such as fields from tax documents, healthcare records, invoices, and receipts.
-Say goodbye to manual data entry and hello to automated efficiency!
+Use Cases: Automate Manual Data Entry
-2. 📚 **Document Indexing:** Build comprehensive indexes on vector stores and structured stores by combining PDF extractors with chunking, embedding, and structured data extractors.
-Create a searchable knowledge base that's always at your fingertips!
+2. 📚 **Document Indexing:** Build searchable indexes on vector stores and structured stores by combining PDF extractors with chunking, embedding, and structured data extractors.
+Use Cases: RAG Applications, Assitants, etc.
-3. 🤖 **Document Q&A:** Leverage the power of LLMs to query your document indexes and get accurate answers to your questions.
-It's like having a personal assistant that knows your documents inside out!
+3. 🤖 **Document Q&A:** Get Answers to specific Questions from Documents without creating indexing.

-## 🔧 The Extraction Pipeline: A Three-Stage Journey
+## 🔧 The Extraction Pipeline: A Three-Stage Process

-To unlock the full potential of your PDFs, we've designed a seamless three-stage extraction pipeline that will take you from raw documents to actionable insights:
+PDF Extraction Pipelines are usually composed of three stages.
+You can use one or more of these stages depending on your usecase -

 1. 📄 **Content Extraction Stage:** Start by extracting raw content from your PDFs using extractors like `pdf/pdf-extractor` or `pdf/markdown`.
-These extractors will retrieve text, images, and tables from your documents, laying the foundation for further analysis.
+These extractors will retrieve text, images, and tables from your documents.
 2. ✂️ **Content to Chunk Extraction Stage:** Break down the extracted content into manageable chunks using extractors like `text/chunking`.
 This stage helps organize your content into coherent and contextually relevant pieces, making it easier to process and understand.
 3. 🧠 **Chunk to Embedding Extraction Stage:** Convert the chunks into vector embeddings using extractors like `embedding/minilm-l6` or `embedding/arctic`.
-By transforming your content into numerical representations, you enable powerful similarity search and retrieval capabilities.

-By chaining these stages together, you can create a powerful pipeline that enables question answering using the RAG (Retrieval-Augmented Generation) approach.
-Watch as your documents come to life, ready to answer any question you throw at them! 🚀
+## 🎞️ Image Extraction
+If you would like to extract images from PDF, the best extractor to use is `tensorlake/pdf-extractor` It automatically extracts images from documents and writes them into blob stores.

+## 📈 Table Extraction
+Tables are automatically extracted by `tensorlake/pdf-extractor` as JSON metadata.
+You can query the metadata associated with documents by calling the Retrieval APIs.

 ## 🌈 Explore the PDF Extractor Landscape